 However, if it is determined that it is necessary to protect the welfare of the victim or the university community, then the sanction(s) may take effect immediately and continue to remain in effect until the appeal is resolved.
 If it is determined that the sanction(s) should take effect immediately then an Addendum will be added to the Final Report to reflect this decision and all parties will be immediately notified.
 If it has been determined that the appropriate sanction is expulsion or termination of employment, these sanctions may not take effect until the end of the appeal process.
-Other FXUA officials may be informed of the Final Report and the imposed sanctions so that the sanctions can be properly implemented.
-Regardless of any determination as to whether the sanction(s) should take immediate effect, the Title IX & Clery Act Compliance Coordinator may implement any temporary measures deemed appropriate until the appeal process is concluded or until the sanctions take effect.
+Other FXUA officials may be informed of the Final Report and the imposed sanctions so that the sanction(s) should take immediate effect, the Title IX & Clery Act Compliance Coordinator may implement any temporary measures deemed appropriate until the appeal process is concluded or until the sanctions take effect.